arturolei/JavaScript-I/README.md

 To better understand objects, you really just need to write more of them.
 The [objects.js](assignments/objects.js) file contains several challenges centered around a theme of interns starting at a new job.
 The Human Resources team needs information about the new hires.
 Use your new found object skills answer vital questions for HR.

-* Read the instructions found within the file carefully to finish the challenges.
+* Read the instructions found within the file carefully to finish the challenges. *03/26/19: Done with MVP for this section*
 * Complete each challenge presented before moving on to Arrays.

 ### Arrays

 The [arrays.js](assignments/arrays.js) assignment takes us through a large data set of used cars.
 You have been asked to help a used car business with some customer requests based on their inventory.
 Use for loops and arrays to solve their problems.

-* Utilize the the array `inventory` to complete your challenges
+* Utilize the the array `inventory` to complete your challenges *03/26/19: Done with MVP for this section*
 * You are not permitted to use map, reduce, or filter to solve these problems.
 Only use a basic for loop.
 * Complete each challenge presented before moving on to stretch.

 ### Arrow Function Syntax

-* [ ] Arrow Function Syntax - [Check out this awesome guide for ES6 arrow syntax](https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26).
+* [X] Arrow Function Syntax - [Check out this awesome guide for ES6 arrow syntax](https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26).
 You will see more and more arrow functions as you progress deeper into JavaScript.
 Use the [function-conversion.js](assignments/function-conversion.js) file as a helper challenge to showcase some of the differences between ES5 and ES6 syntax.
+*Done with the MVP and the stretch goal for Arrow syntax section*

 ### Stretch